neondatabase/website/content/docs/guides/logical-replication-neon.md

 - The `max_replication_slots` defines the maximum number of replication slots which are used to manage database replication connections.
 Each replication slot tracks changes in the publisher database to ensure that the connected subscriber stays up to date.
 You'll want a replication slot for each replication connection.
 For example, if you expect to have 10 separate subscribers replicating from your database, you would set `max_replication_slots` to 10 to accommodate each connection.
 - The `max_slot_wal_keep_size` defines the maximum size of WAL files that replication slots are allowed to retain in the `pg_wal` directory at checkpoint time.
 If `restart_lsn` of a replication slot falls behind the current LSN by more than the given size, the subscriber using the slot may no longer be able to continue replication due to removal of required WAL files.
 You can monitor the WAL availability of replication slots (`wal_status`) in [pg_replication_slots](https://www.postgresql.org/docs/current/view-pg-replication-slots.html).

-If you require different values for these paramters, please contact Neon support.
+If you require different values for these parameters, please contact Neon support.

 ### Known limitations

 Neon is working toward removing the following limitations in future releases:

-- A Neon database can only act as a publisher in a replication setup.
+- A Neon database can only act as a _publisher_ in a replication setup.
 Creating a subscription on a Neon database is not permitted.
-You can only create publications on a Neon database.
 This means that you cannot replicate data from one Neon database to another or from one Neon project to another.
 - Only your default Neon Postgres role and roles created via the Neon Console, CLI, or API have the `REPLICATION` privilege.
 This privilege cannot be granted to other roles.
 You can expect this limitation to be lifted in a future release.
 Roles created via SQL do not have the `REPLICATION` privilege, and this privilege cannot be granted.
 - You cannot use `CREATE PUBLICATION my_publication FOR ALL TABLES;` syntax in Neon.
 Specifying `ALL TABLES` requires the Postgres `superuser` privilege, which is not available on Neon.
 Instead, you can specify multiple tables using `CREATE PUBLICATION my_pub FOR TABLE <table1>, <table2>;` syntax.
+- The `max_slot_wal_keep_size` parameter is set to 1Gb instead of `-1` (no limit).
+See [Publisher settings](#publisher-settings).

 ## References